-All our courses are taught by Jonathan and consist of four blocks of two lessons, each lesson lasting a minimum of one hour and 40 minutes each.
+All our courses are taught by Jonathan and consist of four blocks of two lessons, each lesson lasting a minimum of one hour and 45 minutes each.
 You will be provided with ring-bound detailed course notes written by Andrew for each lesson.
 As with all his lessons, the emphasis is on hands-on and practical learning, giving you the chance to play through a number of carefully prepared deals and practise as you learn.

 The hierarchy of lessons (summarised in the graphic at the bottom of this page) provides a natural way to progress through the many stages of the game – just take it as far as you wish to go.
 It doesn’t matter whether you just want to know enough to play some kitchen bridge or decide later to move up to the competitive fun of duplicate – the important thing is to start with the same solid foundations.
 If you are a beginner don’t forget that it may be worth your while to try one of our free taster sessions to see what is involved.

 What they cost

-All the courses consist of eight lessons lasting slightly over 1 hour and 40 minutes each.
-The cost per sign up is £170 for each eight-week course.
+The cost per sign up is £180 for each eight-lesson course.
 Only those who have signed up and paid in advance can be admitted.
 Some pro rata refunds may be offered for those who cannot attend the whole series, but they will only be offered if notified before the course starts.
 We normally require a minimum of eight sign ups to make a course viable, but sometimes these can be arranged privately for smaller groups.